The quick answer

-If you trade as a partnership or as a sole trader, you will be personally liable for all the debts, so wrongful or fraudulent trading does not make a difference.
-You can however be given a bankruptcy restriction order (“BRO”) lasting up to 15 years.
-This means your bankruptcy is not necessarily annulled after 12 months and you will stay bankrupt.
+If you trade as a partnership or as a sole trader, you will be personally liable for all of the debts, so wrongful or fraudulent trading does not make a difference.
+You can, however, be given a bankruptcy restriction order (“BRO”) lasting up to 15 years.
+This means that your bankruptcy is not necessarily annulled after 12 months and you will stay bankrupt.

 a word of advice

 The more serious cases of wrongful trading and of directors being banned (or bankruptcy restriction orders) are applied when the business owner just has no regard for anyone else and continued to run up liabilities with no real chance of paying them back.